hannutt/MsgBoard/README.md

 MY PROFILE

 In the My Profile section, each user can see the messages that have been posted to the forum using the username they are logged into the application with.
 The user in the Profile section can also change their password and see how many times the user has changed their password.
-The functionality is wrapped in Bootstrap 5 accordion flush components
+The functionality is wrapped in Bootstrap 5 accordion flush components.

+The calculation of password changes works in such a way that if the password has not been changed, a new record is created in the pswchanged table, otherwise the times column of the pswchanged table is updated.
+The function is implemented using the following SQL statement: "INSERT INTO pswchanged (id,times) VALUES (?)
+ON DUPLICATE KEY UPDATE times=times+1"

 ![alt text](frontend/src/icons/myprofile.png)